MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/includes/world-locking/world-locking-setup.md

 WorldAnchor anchor = gameObject.AddComponent<WorldAnchor>();
 ```

-That's it!
-This game object will now be anchored to its current location in the physical world - you may see its Unity world coordinates adjust slightly over time to ensure that physical alignment.
-Refer to [load a world anchor](../../persistence-in-unity.md#load-a-world-anchor) to find this anchored location again in a future app session.
+This game object is now anchored to its current location in the physical world.
+You might see its Unity world coordinates adjust slightly over time to ensure physical alignment.
+See [load a world anchor](#persistent-world-locking) to find this anchored location again in a future app session.

-### Removing a World Anchor
+### Remove a World Anchor

-If you no longer want the GameObject locked to a physical world location and don't intend on moving it this frame, then you can just call Destroy on the World Anchor component.
+If you no longer want the `GameObject` locked to a physical world location and don't intend on moving it this frame, call `Destroy` on the World Anchor component.

 ```cs
 Destroy(gameObject.GetComponent<WorldAnchor>());
 ```

-If you want to move the GameObject this frame, you need to call DestroyImmediate instead.
+If you want to move the `GameObject` this frame, call `DestroyImmediate` instead.

 ```cs
 DestroyImmediate(gameObject.GetComponent<WorldAnchor>());
 ```

-### Moving a World Anchored GameObject
+### Move a World Anchored GameObject

-GameObject's cannot be moved while a World Anchor is on it.
-If you need to move the GameObject this frame, you need to:
+You can't move a `GameObject` while a World Anchor is on it.
+If you need to move the `GameObject` this frame, you need to:

-1. DestroyImmediate the World Anchor component
+1. `DestroyImmediate` the World Anchor component.
-2. Move the GameObject
+2. Move the `GameObject`.
-3. Add a new World Anchor component to the GameObject.
+3. Add a new World Anchor component to the `GameObject`.

 ```cs
 DestroyImmediate(gameObject.GetComponent<WorldAnchor>());